i10416/terraform-provider-piano/docs/resources/contract.md

 - `aid` (String) The application ID
 - `contract_type` (String) The type of the contract.
 The value is one of the following: SPECIFIC_EMAIL_ADDRESSES_CONTRACT, EMAIL_DOMAIN_CONTRACT, IP_RANGE_CONTRACT
+- `is_hard_seats_limit_type` (Boolean) The seats limit type (false: a notification is sent if the number of seats is exceeded, true: no user can access if the number of seats is exceeded)
 - `licensee_id` (String) The public ID of the licensee
 - `name` (String) The name of the contract
 - `rid` (String) The resource ID